Nasal Breathing Conveniently located to serve Dallas, Fort Worth and Collin & Denton County

 One of the most common abnormalities is a deviated nasal septum.
 The septum is an internal structure in the nose composed of cartilage and bone that separates the left side from the right side.
 In some individuals, the septum is deviated to one or both sides, narrowing the nasal airway and creating difficulty breathing through the nose.

 Another common cause of nasal obstruction is collapse of a structure known as the nasal valve.
-This is an area in each side of the nose that may be narrowed by abnormal anatomy, and is prone to collapse if the cartilage in this area is weak.
+This is an area on each side of the nose that may be narrowed by abnormal anatomy and is prone to collapse if the cartilage in this area is weak.
 This structure can be widened by a number of surgical techniques depending on which portion of the nasal valve is causing the obstruction.

 Nasal trauma can cause difficulty breathing through the nose by creating deformities in the nasal bones or cartilage that narrow the nasal airways.
-If treated within the first week or two following the injury, a simple procedure to move the displaced bone or cartilage back into the appropriate position may be adequate to return nasal breathing to normal, but older injuries which have already healed may require a more extensive procedure to correct the deformity.
+If treated within the first week or two following the injury, a simple procedure to move the displaced bone or cartilage back into the appropriate position may be adequate to return nasal breathing to normal, but older injuries that have already healed may require a more extensive procedure to correct the deformity.

-Finally, there are structures in the nose known as turbinates that can become enlarged and create symptoms of nasal congestion.
+There are structures in the nose known as turbinates that can become enlarged and create symptoms of nasal congestion.
 It is the turbinates that commonly swell and cause congestion when you have a cold or an allergic reaction, but these can also become chronically enlarged to a point where surgery is the only option to adequately reduce their size in order to improve nasal breathing.

-Some patients who have had a prior septoplasty and continue to have difficulty breathing through the nose may have an additional issue that has been overlooked, and these patients often require revision septoplasty and/or rhinoplasty to adequately improve nasal breathing.
+Some patients who have had prior functional rhinoplasty but continue to have difficulty breathing through the nose may have an additional nasal issue that has been overlooked.
+These patients often require revision septoplasty and/or rhinoplasty to adequately improve nasal breathing.

 CLICK HERE to see Septoplasty Before and After Photos